The wedding photo list

 Some quick tips:

-• Want more groups but worried about time?
-Consider getting ready earlier and we can do some group combinations before the ceremony.
-Please note this has to be planned in advance with your hair and makeup team.
-A general rule of thumb would be for everyone completely ready 45-30 minutes before the registrar meeting, allowing longer if there is travel to the ceremony location.
+• Want more group photos without taking time from your celebrations?
+Consider getting ready slightly earlier so we can capture a few group combinations before the ceremony.
+This needs to be planned in advance with your hair and makeup team.
+A good rule of thumb is for everyone to be fully ready 30–45 minutes before the registrar meeting, allowing extra time if travel between locations is involved.